Accelerate your thought leadership by contributing to our blog. Join our community of experts now!

 The easiest way to create more transparency with clients is through agency reporting.
 Because agency reporting is a perfect way not only to explain to your clients what you’re doing to help their business grow but also to remain clear, honest and open with them at all times – – in other words, to offer them more transparency.

-While it definitely seems scary, this is a proven way to build stronger and more profitable relationships with your clients in the future.
+While it definitely seems scary, reporting, especially through agency dashboards, is a proven way to build stronger and more profitable relationships with your clients in the future.
 There’s so much you can also learn about your client’s projects by utilizing client tracking dashboards as well.

 If you are feeling hesitant, check out how 30+ agencies use reporting to create transparency with clients, build trust and ultimately boost client retention.